 The Group meets each Wednesday between 1.30pm and 4.00pm in the Village Hall.

 If you would like to join, please phone Jan Ellmore on 01263 726003 or email: firstname.lastname@example.org If you are new to art or already an accomplished artist we would welcome your company and expertise!

 Our group is very friendly and welcomes anyone who would like to learn how to draw or paint in pastels, watercolour, acrylics, oils etc. We have all these mediums at hand for you to begin with, so give this very enjoyable hobby a try.
 One on one tuition is available.

-As we are now very well attended, our weekly fee has been lowered to £3.00 per week, or if paid in advance per term £2.00 per week.
-If anyone would like to come to our monthly demonstrations by outside artists, you will be most welcome, it is £3.00.
+Our weekly fee is £3.50 or £3.00 if paid in advance, If anyone would like to come to our monthly demonstrations by outside artists, you will be most welcome, it is £3.50.
 This includes tea/coffee and cake or biscuits.